Fell Pony - Ponies & Breeds

 The Fell colors are black, brown, bay, and gray without white markings, although a star is occasionally seen.

 The overall impression of the Fell Pony is that of enduring strength combined with quality and general alertness of outlook.
-The swift, balanced trot of the Fell combined with its courage, endurance and stamina make it an ideal driving pony.
-They have often been successful in the inter-breed obstacle driving competition instigated by HRH Prince Philip as the Royal Windsor Horse Shows, a swell as in the very demanding discipline of combined driving.
+The swift, balanced trot of the Fell combined with its courage, endurance and stamina make it an ideal driving pony, often successful at the Royal Windsor Horse Shows,in the inter-breed obstacle driving competition instigated by HRH Prince Philip, as well as in the very demanding discipline of combined driving.
 Fells are also used at trekking centers in many parts of Britain.
 It hasn't been so long ago that the Duke of Edinburgh drove a Fell Pony team in competitive events.
 Yet this breed's native good sense make a comfortable, safe ride for all ages.

 The Fell Pony can tackle cross country fences competently, being very agile and clever, but they are certainly not built for speed.
 They do perform very well in handy pony classes.

-Other HSC pages that offer information about ponies,horses, breeding, industry supplies, etc.:
+Other HSC pages about ponies,horses, breeding, industry supplies, etc.:

 Shopping - Business Products Services